CodenameCrew/codename-website/wiki/modding/scripting/custom-controls.md

 This can be easily solved by setting up controls in a specific way inside the controls xml.

-Add you need to do is have the `name` property of the controls to be set to `keyCount`k`strumID` for each one, for example `name="5k0"` will be for the first strum when the key count is 5.
+All you need to do is have the `name` property of the controls to be set to `keyCount`k`strumID` for each one, for example `name="5k0"` will be for the first strum when the key count is 5.

 If you've named it correctly you should have the bindings automatically set for that key count!